 You should send certified copies of your power of attorney to each of the financial institutions the donor has dealings with.
 These will include any bank they have a current or savings account with, their landlord or mortgage provider, general or life insurer and investment portfolio managers.

-You will also have to deal with their gas, electricity and water providers, as well as ensuring the Council Tax is paid.
+You will also have to deal with their gas, electricity and water providers, as well as ensuring the council tax is paid.

 You can avoid wishing for hindsight by asking the donor to provide their financial information when you are asked and agree to be their attorney.
 Assure them you won’t need their bank details, but point out that you need to know which providers they save with, where their pensions and investments are held and who provides their gas and electric.
 All this will make life much easier later on.

-Go prepared for difficult questions
+Be prepared for difficult questions

 If you find yourself being called on to act as an attorney, the chances are you will be faced with some difficult questions when you come to use exercise your powers.

-In the ideal world, you would be able to walk into a bank branch, present a certified copy of your power of attorney and be granted access to the donor’s account.
+In the ideal world, you would be able to walk into a bank branch, present a certified copy of your lasting power of attorney and be granted access to the donor’s account.
 In reality, there is a fair chance you will meet with some resistance.

-Power of attorney is not something bank cashiers come across every day, and some staff will have never dealt with it, so you will have to forgive the blank looks and politely persevere.
+Lasting power of attorney is not something bank cashiers come across every day, and some staff will have never dealt with it, so you will have to forgive the blank looks and politely persevere.

 Read our guide to making a Will